manuelsavino/2ClickGame/README.md

-# CLick Game made with React
+# Click Game made with React

 Purpose of this game is not to click the same image twice.
 Images clicked are store in the state of the application.